-The Wind River Range in Wyoming is a mountain chain 150 miles long reaching heights of over 13,000 feet.
+The Wind River Mountains in Wyoming are a mountain chain 150 miles long reaching heights of over 13,000 feet.
 This rugged wilderness contains over two-thousand crystal clear alpine lakes in hundreds of rock basins carved out by glaciation.
 The incredibly diverse trout fishery of the range is unsurpassed anywhere on earth.
 But it wasn’t always so.

 The trout successfully reproduced and expanded into 700 additional waterways creating an unparallelled fisherman’s paradise.
-If the rainbows aren’t biting at one lake, all one has to do is scramble a half-mile or so into the next lake basin where feisty 2 to 4 pound Brookies or a stringer full of equally fat Cutthroat await.
+If the rainbows aren’t biting at one lake, all one has to do is scramble a half-mile or so into the next lake basin where feisty Brookies or a stringer full of Cutthroat await.
 But if environmental extremists and REWILDING proponents have their way, this unique fishery may soon become extinct.

 “In the wilderness man learns to have faith in his Creator.”